CornerstonePres/cornerstone-pres/_events/2020-03-31-spiritual-practices.md

 ---
 SPIRITUAL PRACTICE for 2021

-Suggested supplies: a writing tool, paper, or a computer notepad, and a quiet space
+Suggested supplies: a writing tool, paper, or a computer notepad, art supplies, and a quiet space for reflection

 In 2021, Cornerstone Presbyterian Church is looking in-depth at becoming a[ Matthew 25 Congregation](https://www.presbyterianmission.org/ministries/matthew-25/welcome-kit/), which is an initiative of the Presbyerian Church (USA). \[click the link for further information].